Torero, relaja esa postura

 A small digression: Vikernes goes by the name of a Tolkien orc, Grishnackh.
 Why would a white-supremacist identify himself with a monsters that is a caricature of Asian and African people?
 Well, I don’t know.
 This doesn’t refute the “orcs are racist” meme, it’s just another complication.

 Are, then, D&D orcs racist?
-There’s no reason to think so, except that Chainmail/D&D orcs were made by white men in the late 60s, early 70s, and basically all white men then were racists (“not all white men”, I hear you say).
+There’s no reason to think so, except that Chainmail/D&D orcs were made by white men in the late 60s, early 70s, and basically all white men then were racists (“not all white men”, I hear you say; it’s true, there are some good white men; this is not about them, this is about the racist white men).
 But let’s imagine for a second that, yes, orcs are racist.
 Although in this sense, choosing this definition of racism, meets the classical definition of trolling: a deliberately inflammatory choice that prods at the edges of definitions.

 What then?
 I wonder if Tristan was not a racist before he read Rings (or watched the movies).
 Did playing D&D make him racist?
 I doubt it.
 Racism pervades North America and about the whole of (white) Europe, it’s his culture, he eats, breathes and drinks racism every day of his life, whether he likes it or not, whether he wants to acknowledge it or not.
 Just like Lovecraft and Tolkien and Gary, Tristan is a man of his time.
 He’s a symptom.
 An agent.
 He disseminates racism even when he tries to attack racism.